What Does Your Credit Report Show?

 Revolving accounts are credit accounts that you can borrow from over and over.
 The balance on a revolving account can go up or down depending on your payments and purchases.
 Credit cards and lines of credit are two common types of revolving accounts.

 Installment accounts are one-time loans that require monthly payments each month for a set period when the loan is paid off.
-Mortgages, car loans, and student loans are types of installment loans.
-Unsecured loans like personal loans will also appear on your credit report.
+Mortgages, car loans, and student loans are types of installment loans that may appear on your credit report.
+Unsecured loans like personal loans will also show up on your report.

 Open and Closed Accounts